Privacy policy

 - Paired-device identifiers: the Bluetooth MAC of your trainer, heart-rate monitor, and controller, so the app can reconnect on next launch without re-pairing.

-- Workouts: bundled JSON shipped with the app, plus any workouts you import (file pick, share-sheet, QR, or by URL).
-Imported workouts live as plain JSON in the app's private storage.
+- Workouts: bundled JSON shipped with the app, plus any workouts you import (file pick, share-sheet, QR, by URL, or picked from a community repo in the in-app browser).
+Imported workouts live as plain JSON in the app's private storage; ones added from a known community repo also carry a small sidecar file recording the source repo's name for attribution.

 What goes over Bluetooth